kim1806/Heart-Failure-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/91767251/159147825-87eabf42-ccbd-4355-844c-eb52f59d9ab2.png)

-Adults age 50 and older are more likely than younger people to have heart disease
+Adults age 50 and older are more likely than younger people to have heart disease.

 ![image](https://user-images.githubusercontent.com/91767251/159147839-1a675b40-3889-4f1f-80e2-57739a8c3010.png)

-Asymptomatic is the most common type of chest pain among patients with heart disease
+Asymptomatic is the most common type of chest pain among patients with heart disease.